Snorkelling in the Maldives

 Snorkelling at the House Reef

-The best snorkelling at Lux South Ari was further out, maybe 500m to 800m from the island, and we enjoyed the boat ride on the Dhoni, it broke up our day.
+The best snorkelling at Lux South Ari was further out, maybe 500m to 800m from the island at the house reef, and we enjoyed the boat ride on the Dhoni, it broke up our day.
 If we got lucky and the second tour was not completely booked (there was a limited number allowed on the boat) we would go out again after a short break.
 First thing after breakfast every morning we made sure to cycle to the water sports centre and register for the daily snorkelling tour to the house reef.
 We made friends with Hardy and Firsushwan the regular guides who were both amazing and helpful on the snorkelling tour.
 Jerome had taken a special liking to Firushwan and vice versa, as they both went off to free dive further away from the group.
 He showed Jerome some special spots where they saw some less common fish, like blowfish and moray eel as well as a deep spot where a turtle hides away.

 We had spoken to other guests during our stay who had been to other places in the Maldives, with better reefs straight off the beach, but many also said that they preferred it at South Ari because of the very fact that you had the free boat out so had a more varied experience.
 The snorkelling approach is certainly worth checking before you choose a resort.